SpecGen: Automated Generation of Formal Program Specifications via Large Language Models: Experimental Setup

 \textbf{Number of Verifier Calls}.
 It is used to evaluate the efficiency of our approach.
 We propose a heuristic selection algorithm to prioritize the important candidates for the verifier to verify.
 To evaluate the effectiveness of the proposed selection algorithm, we use the number of verifier calls as the evaluation metric.

 \textbf{User Rating}.
 It aims to measure the semantic quality of the generated specifications.
 We invited 15 Ph.D. students who are experts in Java programming language to rate the specifications generated by different approaches.
-The research is conducted using the Likert Scale~\cite{nemoto2014likert}, where students are required to give a rating from one point to five points for each case.
-A reference rating criteria is also presented to the students.
+The research is conducted using the Likert Scale~\cite{nemoto2014likert}, where students are required to give a rating from one point to five points for each case according to a reference rating criteria.